Systematic design of a robust half-W1 photonic crystal waveguide for interfacing slow light and trapped cold atoms

-As shown in figure \ref{fig:structure}(b), the holes etched in the GaInP slab do not go up to the edge, leaving a few hundreds of nanometers of unperturbed slab where the light can propagate.
+As shown in figure~\ref{fig:structure}(b), the holes etched in the GaInP slab do not go up to the edge, leaving a few hundreds of nanometers of unperturbed slab where the light can propagate.
 Being based on a 2D slab rather than a 1D structure, this geometry should be quite rigid and prevent detrimental effects from low frequency mechanical modes.
 The introduced symmetry breaking in the transverse direction allows for a more precise control on the dispersion properties of the waveguide since it offers extra degrees of freedom \cite{Lu2010}, while significantly improving the optical access.
-This asymmetry has been harnessed in Ref. \cite{Nguyen2018} to create many exotic dispersion bands as Dirac cones, multivalleys, or flat bands.
-Arrays of $^{87}$Rb will then be trapped on the edge of the waveguide thanks to a two-color dipole trap, at around 100~nm from the surface.
-For comparison, in tapered nanofiber platforms, atoms sit at more than 200~nm from the silica fiber.
+Transverse asymmetry has been harnessed in \cite{Nguyen2018} to create exotic dispersion bands such as Dirac cones, multivalleys, or flat bands.
+Arrays of $^{87}$Rb will then be trapped near the edge of the waveguide thanks to a two-color dipole trap, at 116~nm from the surface.
+For comparison, in tapered nanofiber platforms, atoms sit more than 200~nm away from the silica fiber.

-For a given thickness $t$, chosen here to be $t=150$~nm, the first step to determine the geometrical parameters consists in finding the lattice period $a$ and hold radius $r$ of the 2D photonic crystal that allow for a bandgap at the Rubidium D$_2$ transition.
+For a given thickness $t$, chosen here to be $t=150$~nm, the first step to determine the geometrical parameters consists in finding the lattice period $a$ and hole radius $r$ of the bulk 2D photonic crystal that allow for a band gap at the $^{87}$Rb D$_2$ transition.
 Indeed the width and position of the band gap is entirely determined by these values \cite{Joannopoulos2007}.
 The band gap has to be wide enough to allow for at least two guided modes, one that crosses 780~nm, and a blue-detuned one for trapping, as described later.
 Guided bands appear when introducing the defect at the edge, and we can align the band of interest with respect to the D$_2$ line by adjusting the width $L$.